"The Jaguars are a lot smarter than most of the people we fire them against!"

 Homing (Hyperspectral Vision) attack (see p.
 B413), at missile's skill of 12.
 Firer rolls against Artillery (Guided Missile) to aim.
 On a success, the missile gets its Acc Bonus.
 Velocity is speed (yards/second).

 Jaguar can be set for “passive” homing, making a Homing (Hyperspectral Vision) attack or for “active” homing, making a Homing (Imaging Radar) attack.
 The defence suppression variant can be set for “anti-radiation” to track any radio or radar signals the target emits, making a Homing (Detect Radar and Radio) attack.

 Windtiger is a free-fall variant of Jaguar that replaces the rocket motor with aerodynamic control surfaces and fold-out glide wings.
 This is used as a submunition and from high-altitude aircraft.

-Windcat is an rocket-boosted free-fall glide-bomb that uses many of the components of Oncilla and is used as a sub-munition or for dropping from high-flying platforms including relatively small UAVs.
+Windcat is a rocket-boosted free-fall glide-bomb that uses many of the components of Oncilla, and is used as a sub-munition or for dropping from high-flying platforms including relatively small UAVs.
 Intended as a low-collateral damage weapon it uses warheads derived from 60mm mortar bombs or the ILCAS-60 weapon system.
-Windcat weighs 14lb and has a warhead of around 3.75lb.
+Windcat masses 14lb and has a warhead of around 3.75lb.
 An inert, “kinetic-kill” variant is also used.
 In stowed configuration it is 70mm x 520mm.
 Range is dependent on launch altitude and speed but can be in excess of 15 miles.